stphn/naked/readme.md

 To view Release & Update Notes, read the CHANGELOG.md file in the main folder.

-For more news follow me on twitter: @setgraphic
+Don't forget to follow me on twitter: @setgraphic